springernature/vpat/springerlink.md

 <br><br>
 When the transfer process is complete, the navigation methods between designs will be broadly consistent.
 <br><br>
- The checkout configurations deal with sensitive information and have intentionally been made more simple in design.
-They do not share the same navigation system as the main site, but the navigation of these sets of pages is internally consistent.
+Pages that deal with sensitive information (for example payment pages) have intentionally simpler designs, and do not share the same navigation system as the main site.
+The navigation of each of these sets of pages is internally consistent.
 </td>
 </tr>
 <tr id="consistent-identification" valign="top">